dapphub/dapptools/src/dapp/README.md

     Options:
-        -v, --verbose             trace ouput for failing tests -vv                       trace output for all tests including passes --verbosity <number>      sets the verbosity to <number>
+        -v, --verbose             trace ouput for failing tests --vv                      trace output for all tests including passes --verbosity <number>      sets the verbosity to <number>
         --fuzz-runs <number>      number of times to run fuzzing tests --replay <string>         rerun a particular test case